lucasvegi/Elixir-Code-Smells/README.md

 * __Category:__ Design-related smell.

 * __Problem:__ In Elixir, processes run in an isolated manner, often concurrently with other Elixir.
 Communication between different processes is performed via message passing.
-The exchange of messages between processes is not a code smell in itself; however, when a huge structure is sent as a message from one process to another, the sender may become blocked.
+The exchange of messages between processes is not a code smell in itself; however, when processes exchange messages, their contents are copied between them.
+For this reason, if a huge structure is sent as a message from one process to another, the sender can become blocked, compromising performance.
 If these large message exchanges occur frequently, the prolonged and frequent blocking of processes can cause a system to behave anomalously.

 * __Example:__ The following code is composed of two modules which will each run in a different process.
 As the names suggest, the ``Sender`` module has a function responsible for sending messages from one process to another (i.e., ``send_msg/3``).
 The ``Receiver`` module has a function to create a process to receive messages (i.e., ``create/0``) and another one to handle the received messages (i.e., ``run/0``).
 If a huge structure, such as a list with 1_000_000 different values, is sent frequently from ``Sender`` to ``Receiver``, the impacts of this smell could be felt.